aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 - **encryption and durability**: EBS provides file-encryption for security and snapshots of volume storage so that data can be restored at any time.
 - **performance**: EBS is fast.

+EBS has two core primitives:

+- **volumes**: these are individual hard drives you can attach to instances and they store data.
+- **snapshots**: these are snapshots of an EBS volume at a point in time, capturing all the data in the hard drive at that point.

+> [!NOTE]
+> EBS vs AMI
+> ***
+> An EBS snapshot is a backup of just the hard drive (volume) attached to your EC2 instance—it captures the data on that specific drive at a point in time.
+An AMI (Amazon Machine Image), on the other hand, includes everything needed to launch a new instance: the EBS snapshot plus the configuration of the instance like the operating system, settings, and software.
+>
+> - An EBS snapshot is like a snapshot of your data drive
+> - An AMI is a complete image of your server ready to be relaunched.

 Here are the core properties of EBS:

 - **able to change storage capacity**: You can either change storage capacity manually or even dynamically if needed.